Bordeaux: 18th century, the golden era

 The 18th century saw another golden age of Bordeaux.
 The Port of the Moon supplied the majority of Europe with coffee, cocoa, sugar, cotton and indigo, becoming France's busiest port and the second busiest port in the world after London.
-Many downtown buildings (about 5,000), including those on the quays, are from this period.
+Many of the buildings in the centre of Bordeaux (probably as many as 5,000), including those on the quays, are from this period.

 Bordeaux was also a major trading centre for slaves.
 In total, the Bordeaux shipowners deported 150,000 Africans in some 500 expeditions.

 French Revolution: political disruption and loss of the most profitable colony

 At the beginning of the French Revolution (1789), many local revolutionaries were members of the Girondists.
 This Party represented the provincial bourgeoisie, favorable towards abolishing aristocratic privileges, but opposed to the Revolution's social dimension.
 The Gironde valley's economic value and significance was satiated by the city's commercial power which was in dire contrast to the emerging widespread poverty affecting its inhabitants.
 Trade and commerce were the driving factors in the region's economic prosperity, still this resulted in a significant number of locals struggling to survive on a daily basis due to lack of food and resources.
 This socioeconomic disparity served as fertile ground for discontent, sparking frequent episodes of mass unrest well before the tumultuous events of 1783.

 In 1793, the Montagnards led by Robespierre and Marat came to power.
 Fearing a bourgeois misappropriation of the Revolution, they executed a great number of Girondists.
 During the purge, the local Montagnard Section renamed the city of Bordeaux "Commune-Franklin" (Franklin-municipality) in homage to Benjamin Franklin.